anaconda/anaconda-project/README.md

 other kinds of setup, such as adding data files and running a database server.
 It's a superset of `conda env` in that sense.

+# Stability note

+For the time being, the conda kapsel API and command line syntax are subject to change in future releases.
+A project created with the current “beta” version of conda kapsel may always need to be run with that version of conda kapsel and not conda kapsel 1.0.
+When we think things are solid, we’ll switch from “beta” to “1.0” and you’ll be able to rely on long-term interface stability.

 # Bug Reports

 Please report issues right here on GitHub.